CLASSIFICATION NUMBER 2522

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience At least one year of responsible practical experience in planning is required and must include a thorough knowledge of the principles and practices of urban planning and a strong oral/written communication and research background.
+Experience: At least one year of responsible practical experience in planning is required and must include a thorough knowledge of the principles and practices of urban planning and a strong research background.
 Experience in transportation planning is preferred, however, experience in rural/small town planning, regional planning, economic and/or community development will be considered.

-Skills Strong oral and written communication skills, computer skills, including word processing, database management, graphic design, and presentation software, and the ability to compile and analyze technical and statistical data are required.
+Skills: Strong verbal and written communication skills, computer skills, including word processing, database management, graphic design, and presentation software, and the ability to compile and analyze technical and statistical data are required.
 The ability to work with minimum supervision, meet deadlines, and work efficiently in non-routine situations is required.
-Must be able to work effectively with the public and elected officials.
+The ability to work effectively with the public and elected officials is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES